-Senator Talbot Ross, Representative Pluecker, honorable members of the Committee on Agriculture, Conservation, and Forestry, my name is Heather Retberg, I am a resident of Penobscot and I am here today to testify in favor of LD 124 An Act to Respect and Protect the Right to Food.
-I am a farmer at Quill's End Farm, I am a leader in Maine's food sovereignty movement, co-authoring the Maine Food Sovereignty Act (MFSA) and the Right to Food (RtF) Constitutional amendment.
-I offer this testimony today in honor of Bonnie Preston, may she sing with angels, a relentless food sovereignty advocate who appeared before this committee on every single bill to ensure Maine's place as a leader bridging the gaps in policy between ending hunger and creating a secure, legal space for small, diversified farms like mine to thrive in our communities.
+Senator Ingwersen, Representative Pluecker, honorable members of the Committee on Agriculture, Conservation, and Forestry, my name is Heather Retberg, I am a resident of Penobscot and I am here today to testify in favor of LD 1823 An Act to Respect and Protect the Right to Food I am a farmer at Quill's End Farm, I am a leader in Maine's food sovereignty movement, co-authoring the Maine Food Sovereignty Act (MFSA) and the right to food (RtF) constitutional amendment.
+I offer this testimony today in honor of Bonnie Preston, may she sing with angels, a relentless food sovereignty advocate who appeared before this committee on every single bill to ensure Maine's place as a leader bridging the gaps in policy between ending hunger and creating a secure, legal space for small, diversified farms like mine to thrive in our communities

-As I reviewed LD 124, a verse from the book of Romans emerged from my memory archives and has become a lens through which I understand this bill proposal.
-LD 124 is an implementation tool we need as departments of state government do not do what they ought to do as instructed by the MFSA and Article 25 of our Declaration of Rights.
-What they ought to do, this they do not do.
-It is also a tool of constraint, to amplify and clarify that which they ought not do, but do despite the statute and the amendment.
+As I reviewed LD 1823, a verse from the book of Romans emerged from my memory archives and has become a lens through which I understand this bill proposal.
+LD 1823 is an implementation tool we need as departments of state government do not do what they ought to do as instructed by the MFSA and Article 25 of our Declaration of Rights.
+What they ought to do, this they do not do It is also a tool of constraint, to amplify and clarify that which they ought not do, but do despite the statute and the amendment

-When this Legislature enacted the right to food amendment by well over 2/3 majority vote, when we voted to enshrine it into the Constitution of the State of Maine by 61% margin in 2021, we emphasized repeatedly that it was a foundation on which to build.
-The RtF amendment is the foundation of a house of policy that includes addressing hunger in Maine and expanding and empowering our individual and community ability to grow food for ourselves, protecting the ability to nourish ourselves as we determine is best for own health by increasing access, adequacy, availability and sustainability of food and ensuring our control over our seeds.
+There are no simple answers, said a young artist/activist friend of mine, to the world's biggest problems But she recited from a poem to a filled room, there are simple steps When this Legislature enacted the right to food amendment by well over 2/3 majority vote, when we voted to enshrine it into the Constitution of the State of Maine by 61% margin in 2021, we emphasized repeatedly that it was a foundation on which to build, scaffolding The RtF amendment is the foundation of a house of policy that includes addressing hunger in Maine and expanding and empowering our individual and community ability to grow food for ourselves, protecting the ability to nourish ourselves as we determine is best for own health by increasing access, adequacy, availability and sustainability of food and ensuring our control over our seeds LD 1823 lays out the walls of the house to build on that foundation from education to land access, to permaculture for the future, to significantly important amendments to the Maine Food Sovereignty Act to ensure that local control over our food exchanges is effectively recognized by the State and its agencies LD 1823 contains provisions to erect the walls of a house of food resilience for this state What ought the State?
+LD 1823 lays out what it ought